oracle-livelabs/converged/obaas/setup/setup.md

 2. Install Maven

-   Decompress the archive in your chosen location, e.g., your home directory and then add it to your path:
+   Decompress the archive in your chosen location, e.g., your home directory and then add it to your path (the exact version of maven might differ in your environment):

     ```shell
     $ <copy>export PATH=$HOME/apache-maven-3.8.6/bin:$PATH</copy>